mansam/fossbox/content/tmr9209-culmination-of-quarter-1.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today we just completed the first quarter of the work we are doing for the ...
+Summary: Today we just completed the first quarter of the work we are doing for the summer.
+Over this quarter we did a lot of research on various components of game creation.
+From design components to game mechanics, we have researched several game types to understand the best way to implement Fedora achievements into a video game.
+Using this data, we also made several charts and diagrams to present the information to Red Hat.
+In addition to the research that I learned specifically for Red Hat, I also l ...

 Today we just completed the first quarter of the work we are doing for the summer.
 Over this quarter we did a lot of research on various components of